silv3rr/docker-glftpd/README.md

 The script will check for a local image first and if it's not available it'll use the image from github registry instead.
 It will also try to setup as much stuff as possible.
 Like glftpd ip/port, adding mounts and if you enabled pzs-ng it will add required cfg to gl conf for you.
 It also sets up sitebot.

 The container name will be `glftpd` with same hostname and a `web` container.
 Both use the 'shit' network.
+By default container gets removed when stopped.

 For all available runtime options see comments inside docker-run.sh.